vijaynaidu/Site-Backup-Restore-AmazonS3/README.md

 4. If config has defined values to `RESTORATION_CONFIG` then it will be selected and shown by default.
 Else configs will be asked in the terminal.
 5. Check log file in logs if it required.

+**Requirements:**

+It requires the following shell commands to be executable in the environment `php, zip, unzip, mysqldump`

+**Todo:**
+1. Setting auto delete of files in s3 bucket after preferred days.

 **Screen Shots:**

 ![Config](https://raw.githubusercontent.com/vijaynaidu/Site-Backup-Restore-AmazonS3/master/docs/screenshots/1.png)